Skip to main content

 Name = "orders",

-// A list of Kafka topics to connect
+// A list of Kafka topics to consume from

 Queues = new List<string>() { "orders" },